MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 # Overview of the day

 Today we look at GET vs POST, the History object and local and session storage.
+We also discuss Truthy versus Falsy values.

 # Lesson 1